Areen-Churi/areen-churi.github.io/docs/code.md

       }
     }

-    `
-  },
-  {
-    question: "Application of Heaps",
+ ##   question: "Application of Heaps",
-    answer: `Applications of Heaps:
+    answer: Applications of Heaps:

     - Priority Queues
     - Dijkstra's Algorithm
     - Heap Sort
     - Memory Management
     - Job Scheduling

-    `
-  },
-  {
-    question: "What are Binomial Heaps?",
+ ##   question: "What are Binomial Heaps?",
-    answer: `Binomial heaps are a specialized type of tree-based data structure designed for efficient merging operations.
+    answer: Binomial heaps are a specialized type of tree-based data structure designed for efficient merging operations.
 They are less commonly used than basic heaps (min-heaps and max-heaps) but find applications in more advanced algorithms where frequent merging is needed.

     // Merging Two Binomial Heaps
     struct Node* mergeBinomialHeaps(struct Node* h1, struct Node* h2) {